 Trio Beach (三星灣 in Cantonese) is one of the few beaches that is easy to get to in Sai Kung.
 Along with ease of access, the other thing I love about the beach is that it’s hidden from plain sight.
 Although the beach is situated close to the main highway and Pak Sha Wan, it’s tucked away behind the headland that forms the Hebe Haven (Pak Sha Wan) harbour.
 So when you’re on the beach, no civilisation is in sight (except for HKUST).
-It’s actually a perfect beach to spend your day at – soft sand, clean water, and easy to reach.
+It’s a perfect beach to spend your day at – soft sand, clean water, and easy to reach.

 How To Get To Trio Beach

 There are two ways to get to Trio Beach, a 30-minute hike, or a 10-minute sampan (boat) ride.
 Both options require you to reach Pak Sha Wan (Hebe Haven) first.

 Option 1.
 Hike To Beach

 If you’re in the mood to get some exercise as you get to the beach, why not hike it?
 The hike to Trio Beach is really easy, with no major climbing involved.
 The trail is about 3 km long and should take you roughly 45 mins to complete.
 Just follow these steps:

-- Take bus number 92 (Diamond Hill to Si Kung), 96R (Diamond Hill to Wong Shek Pier), or 792M (Tseung Kwan O to Sai Kung), to Tai Chung Hau bus stop.
+- Take bus number 92 (Diamond Hill to Si Kung), 96R (Diamond Hill to Wong Shek Pier), or 792M (Tseung Kwan O to Sai Kung), to the Tai Chung Hau bus stop.

 - Alight here, and walk ahead for about 300 metres till you reach Che Keng Tuk Road.

 - Walk down Che Keng Tuk Road for about 1 km.
 Follow the signs for SKIP (Sai Kung International Pre-School).

 - Right next to SKIP, you’ll notice the start of the trail.